 I bought my first dry brush about a year ago after a blogger I follow raved about it.
 Initially I was dry brushing my whole body before showering as instructed.

 Eventually, probably due to laziness, I stopped doing it before every shower, but I continued using it on my legs before shaving to exfoliate my sensitive skin.
 I’ve since learned that while it might do a bit of exfoliating, dry brushing isn’t actually for softening skin, it’s to help drain your lymphatic system (more below).

-The dry brush was a great exfoliator – fast and easy.
-I soon combined it with a scrub in the shower, which I’ve long been a fan of, and now I’ve got my routine down.
-Here are my tips, tricks, and product recommendations for exfoliating sensitive skin for shaving…
+The dry brush was a good exfoliator (not perfect), but it was fast and easy.
+I soon combined it with a scrub in the shower, which I’ve long been a fan of.
+Only then did I really start to see the benefits of exfoliating my sensitive skin before shaving.

 Exfoliating Sensitive Skin

 So, here’s the thing.
 There are a lot of “exfoliating” products out there, but many of them are minimal of the efficacy front.
 What you really want is a dry exfoliating tool (usually a mitt or glove).

 Before you get into the shower, scrub your legs (your whole body if you’re really up to it), sloughing off that dead skin.